-We see it time and time again; you join the gym, hop on the bench press, or even worse *gulp* the machine chest press, and you start pushing away.
+We see it time and time again: You join the gym, hop on the bench press (or even worse—*gulp*—the machine chest press), and you start pushing away.
 But can you even do a proper pushup?
-If you can't do a good pushup without the help of your knees, then you should really avoid loading up the barbell to max out every week.
+If you can't do a good pushup without the help of your knees, then you really shouldn't load up the barbell to max out every week.

 You can do these exercises anywhere to get more balanced and increase your max lifts by working the smaller stabilizing muscles in your body.

-Frequency: Perform this workout up to five times per week
+- Frequency: Perform this workout up to five times per week

 For a real challenge: Do 1 rep of each exercise (in a circuit), then 2, 3, 4….up to 10.
 Then go back down.
 Time yourself to see how long it takes.